-It was late january in 2004 and Bob and his wife were celebrating her 50th birthday in his new new oncologist’s office.
+It was late January of 2004 and Bob and his wife were celebrating her 50th birthday in an oncologist’s office.
 During a routine physical his primary care physician discovered that his WBC’s (white blood cell) counts were elevated.
-So off to the oncologist where he learned that he had Leukemia, more specifically, Chronic Lymphocytic Leukemia.
+So off to the oncologist - where he learned that he had Leukemia, more specifically, Chronic Lymphocytic Leukemia.
 As scary as it was, he learned over time that if you’re diagnosed with leukemia, “CLL” is the best one to have.

 Then in february 2010 on the advice of both his primary care physician and oncologist, he was having an endoscopy because of difficulty swallowing.
 “Not to worry” he was told they’ll scope you and dilate your esophagus and you’ll be better than new.
 Well so much for that procedure.
 When he woke up and asked how everything went there was silence.
 His wife was called and they sat down to meet with the doctor in his office.
 He entered the office, greeted them, and began to explain that he found a tumor.
 “Well why didn’t you cut it out while you were down there?”
 Bob asked.
 Now try to understand that Bob was a man who thought that Leukemia was like a bad case of the flu six years ago.
 So just like that, he thought that tumors were just removed with a scalpel, laser beam, whatever.
 Now those dreadful words, “I’m sorry, it’s cancer.”
 Cancer… oh no, not me, no way!